 I’m scared of the eye surgery, what can I do?

 This is quite natural.
 Fears are mostly based on a lack of information.
-Therefore, I will explain in detail, how the operation is done and I will answer all your questions.
-The more you know about the operation, the less anxiety you will have.
+Therefore, I will explain in detail, how the surgery is done and I will answer all your questions.
+The more you know about the surgical procedure, the less anxiety you will have.

-Will my eye be taken out during the operation?
+Will my eye be taken out during the surgery?

 No, your eye will remain where it is.
 I use a lid speculum, which is a lid opening device.

-What happens if I want to move the head during the operation?
+What happens if I want to move the head during the surgery?

 You don’t need to be afraid of that.
 During operations under local anesthesia, you can talk to me and tell me if you want to move your head.
 In addition, I will tell you the surgical steps I perform and when I need you to be focused.